fleetdm/fleet/articles/deploying-fleet-on-aws-with-terraform.md

   source = "github.com/fleetdm/fleet//terraform?ref=main"
 }
 ```
-This configuration would utilize all the modules Fleet defines with the default configurations.
+This configuration utilizes all the modules Fleet defines with the default configurations.
 In essence this would provision:
 1. VPC
 2. DB & Cache
 3. ECS for compute